julianvale/RISC-QS/README.md

 bitstream and HWH file.
 It also contains a runtime parameter file.
 The runtime file does **not** contain `with_laser_out`.
 The file `build-info.json` records the release artifacts.

-The directory README contains historical information.
-Do not use it as the deployment procedure.

 Verify the release files.
 Then create a new local bundle:

 ```bash